Ghosting Identity Theft: How To Protect Your Dearly Departed

 How does ghosting identity theft occur?

-Identity theft occurs when someone steals your information and conducts credit activities with the data, often for money.
+Identity theft occurs when someone steals your information and uses it to open credit accounts or make purchases, often for financial gain.
 This information usually includes your Social Security number (SSN), birthdate, address, and other personally identifiable information (PII).
 Unfortunately, criminals have become savvy in stealing the identities of the deceased in a similar manner.

-Identity thieves steal deceased identities most often by scanning obituaries.
-Obituaries serve to be a tribute to your loved ones, yet they can also reveal a lot of information about them that thieves use to steal a deceased person’s identity.
-They often share a good deal of PII, such as the age, birthdates, parents’ names, residential locations, birthplaces, and even information on the living family of the deceased.
+Identity thieves commonly steal deceased identities by scanning obituaries.
+Obituaries serve as a tribute to your loved ones, but they can also reveal a good deal of PII, such as age, birthdates, parents' names, residential locations, birthplaces, and even information about the deceased's living family.

-They will also prey on vulnerable grieving individuals and pose as government officials reaching out to “offer” funeral assistance help or answer questions about Medicare/Medicaid plans.
-Alternatively, criminals target next of kin family members by pretending to be debt collectors and fabricating outstanding debt belonging to the deceased.
+Thieves will also prey on vulnerable grieving individuals and pose as government officials reaching out to "offer" funeral assistance or answer questions about Medicare/Medicaid plans.
+Alternatively, criminals target next-of-kin family members by pretending to be debt collectors and fabricating outstanding debt belonging to the deceased.

 How to address the impacts of ghosting identity theft